-Let’s estimate the energy contained in a cubic meter of Planck core.
-I imagine a Planck core in a supermassive black hole as an arrangement of spherical electrino and positrino particles packed as tightly as possible, i.e., adjacent to one another.
+Let’s estimate the energy contained in a cubic meter of Planck point charge core.
+I imagine a Planck core in a supermassive black hole as an arrangement of spherical electrino and positrino point charges packed as tightly as possible, i.e., at the maximum curvature radius.
 This is a sphere-packing problem, and there are two well-known ways to pack spheres in the densest arrangement.
 These are called face-centered cubic (FCC) and hexagonal close-packing (HCP).

 The volume packing density is given by the formula .

 Let’s presume that each Planck scale electrino and positrino is a sphere with a radius of the Planck length, , which is meters.
 The volume of a sphere is given by .

 How many total Planck particles are contained in a cubic meter of Planck core?
 It is the volume of the cubic meter (length x width x height) times the density of the lattice divided by the volume of a Planck particle.

 Each Planck particle carries the Planck energy, , which is joules.

 So we estimate the energy of a cubic meter of Planck core as .

 If we plug in our constants, this results in joules.

 How does the energy of a cubic meter of Planck core compare?